tbiocanin/matlab/README.md

 # matlab
- Code that was done in matlab from the subject - Programming in automation engineering.
+ Code examples in matlab from the subject - Programming in automation engineering.